Publication 256, Lumber Products and Engineered Wood Products

 How a consumer can pay the 1% assessment to the BOE

-If you are a consumer of lumber products and engineered wood products and do not currently hold a seller’s permit, you may register with the BOE to report and pay the 1% assessment online using eRegistration (eReg). eReg is also available in our field offices.
-Please contact our Taxpayer Information Section for assistance at 1-800-400-7115.
+If you are a consumer of lumber products and engineered wood products and do not currently hold a seller’s permit, you may register with us to report and pay the 1% assessment online at our website at www.boe.ca.gov by selecting New Registration, and then select Pay use tax and/or the lumber products assessment on one time purchase.
+Once you have registered, you can pay any use tax due by filing your return.
+You can also register to report use tax in person at any of our field offices.
+Please contact our Customer Service Center for assistance at 1-800-400-7115.

 For additional information about construction contractors, see publication 9, Construction and Building Contractors.

 For additional information, go online at www.boe.ca.gov to view our frequently asked questions (FAQ’s) regarding the lumber products and engineered wood products assessment.
 Or if you have questions regarding the assessment, please call 1-800-400-7115 (TTY:711), Monday through Friday 8:00 a.m. to 5:00 p.m.
 (Pacific time), excluding state holidays, to speak to a customer service representative.

 Sales and Use Tax Regulation